nimruka/text_based_rpg/README.md

 ## Features
 - Text input/output interactions
-- Backend logic built using Python
+- Backend logic built using Python(Flask).
 - Frontend developed using HTML and CSS
 - Hosted on AWS